 Howe Caverns is the largest show cave in the Northeast U.S., and is the second most visited natural attraction in the state of New York welcoming an average of 150,000 visitors per year.
 It was discovered in 1842 and early tours were given from 1843 to 1900.
 Present day guided tours of its living limestone cave have been conducted for 90 years.
 The site is located in Schoharie County, on a beautiful mountainside with

 spectacular views overlooking the Helderberg Plateau.
 It is conveniently located off Interstate 88 and is approximately 45 minutes from Oneonta and Cooperstown, 45 minutes from Albany, and 2.5 hours north of New York City.

 A popular family destination and host to school and scout field trips, the property also features the main lodge, the Howe Caverns Motel, and the Gemstone Mining Building.
 The cave tours are available year round with seasonal days and hours.
-Special expeditions such as Lantern Tours, Adventure Tours and Family Flashlight Tours are popular activities, along with the Signature Rock Discovery Tour which takes visitors behind the mysterious dam doors and the limestone dam that mark the end of the Traditional Tour of the caverns.
+Special expeditions such as Lantern Tours and Family Flashlight Tours are popular activities, along with the Signature Rock Discovery Tour which takes visitors behind the mysterious dam doors and the limestone dam that mark the end of the Traditional Tour of the caverns.

-Please visit howecaverns.com for hours, tours, pricing, aff¬ordable overnight packages and more information or call 518-296-8900 and we will help you plan your adventure!
+Please visit howecaverns.com for hours, tours, pricing, affordable overnight packages and more information or call 518-296-8900 and we will help you plan your adventure!